stfc/PSyclone/doc/user_guide/distributed_memory.rst

 Status
 ------

-Distributed memory support is currently supported by the ``dynamo0.3`` and the ``gocean1p0`` APIs.
+Distributed memory support is currently supported by the ``dynamo0.3`` (LFRic) and the ``gocean1p0`` APIs.
 The remaining APIs ignore the distributed memory flag and continue to produce code without any distributed memory functionality, irrespective of its value.